Aleandro2000/COVID-19_Outbreak_Prediction/README.txt

-    This project is realized by Alexandru-Andrei Carmici and Mihai Necula.
+    This project is realized by Aleandro2000.
 This python script make chart logistic function prediction and deads and cases count prediction for 30 days.